Meet the Herd

 Duke

-Thanks to all of our supporters, we were just able to rescue this big guy from a kill pen in PA!
+Thanks to all of our supporters, we were able to rescue this big guy from a kill pen in PA back in February!
 He is a branded standardbred who was born in Orwell, VT.
 He is 22 years old and was dumped when he was no longer useful to his previous owners.
-He is currently in quarantine in PA and will come to LSO in early March.
-We cannot wait to spoil this guy and show him so much love and kindness!
+Duke has since finished his quarantine and moved to LSO in March 2025.
+At first he was a little shy, aloof and unsure of all the human attention he was getting.
+We let him settle in and realize he was safe and that we were not going to ask anything of him except mutual respect.
+It did not take long for Duke to pack on the pounds, make friends, and become the leader of the herd.
+He LOVES German muffins and butt scratches.

 22 y/o Standardbred